Talking discipline on the day of love. Happy Valentine's Day!

 Teach through play – Kids are likely to be receptive while playing.
 So talk to them when you play with them.
 It helps build a bond as well as learn something.
 Concepts like fairness, sharing etc. can be best explained through play.
 The family that plays together learns together.

-Show them how – Kids want to emulate you.
+Show them how – Kids want to emulate you (that's why Pretend Play toys are so important; they teach kids about adult life).
 So do what you want them to.
 Be compassionate, caring and let your everyday actions guide them to be the thinking adults you want them to grow up to be.